pingcap/tidb/docs/tidb_http_api.md

 curl http://{TiDBIP}:10080/status
 ```

-> 2. Get TiDB all metrics
+> 2. Get all metrics of TiDB

 ```
 curl http://{TiDBIP}:10080/metrics
 ```

-> 3. Get all regions metadata
+> 3. Get the metadata of all regions

 ```
 curl http://{TiDBIP}:10080/regions/meta